 His diet consists of meals provided by the Red Cross soup kitchen.
 No pre-race carb loading.
 No protein bars.

 He had no special running gear.
 In fact, he ran the race in JEANS and very worn casual shoes.

 Check him out:

 When people asked him how he managed to run the race, the extremely polite and well-mannered young man said modestly: “It was not difficult, I was not even tired.
 I ran as best I could…God gave me strength.”

 After his story was made public, the Sports Association of Sombor gave him a pair of running shoes.
-His response was of gratefulness but stated that he would prefer the opportunity to work and earn them on his own.
+He was grateful but stated that he would prefer the opportunity to work and earn them on his own.

 How great is this kid?
 The JoggingJeans.com Awesomeness Award has been officially bestowed upon Lazar Rišar.
 Don’t even bother nominating someone else.
 It is Lazar’s award.
 Forever.

 I must give a BIG thanks to Milica who first introduced me to Lazar and translated the Serbian articles so I could have all the details.
 Please spread the word about this great kid!